minkyuli/Smart-Card-Reader-RD-/README.md

 In this section,

-We're gonna compare with several models
+We compared with several Benchmark models

-We conduct model performance test using Gemini, Qwen, llama.
+We conducted model performance test using Gemini, Qwen, llama.

-And then we compared the below sequence
+And then we compared model's performance by the below sequence

 1. Create a Set of Correct Answers